-Each year, from mid-April to October, we like to invite energetic helpers to assist us, for a two month period, with the management and maintenance of the 8-bed hostel, three off-grid eco-cabins and light-weight camping ground, ducks, hens, sheep, polytunnel, gardens and woodlands all within this 6 acre homestead at The Lazy Duck, Nethy Bridge in the Cairngorms National Park, Scottish Highlands.
+Each year, from mid-April to end of October, we like to invite up to three energetic helpers to assist us, for a two month period, with the management and maintenance of the 8-bed hostel, three off-grid eco-cabins and light-weight camping ground, ducks, hens, sheep, polytunnel, gardens and woodlands all within this 6 acre homestead at The Lazy Duck, Nethy Bridge in the Cairngorms National Park, Scottish Highlands.

 Please contact us telling us as much about yourself as possible, what relevant skills you have and providing us with the names of 3 referees / supporters.